 Bad employers will avoid safety training, cut corners with regards to providing the right tools, expect workers to use dangerous machinery that is not maintained, and unsurprisingly don’t provide accident books.
 In the worst cases, really bad employers will even refuse to acknowledge that any accidents have happened in their workplace.
 If this has happened to you, we suggest that you contact us immediately.
 In these circumstances you need expert advice and support.
 You can still succeed with a claim against such an employer, but it will be important to move quickly to ensure that the strength of any claim you may wish to make is not unduly affected.

-At Direct2Compensation we can help you to understand your rights after an accident at work and how to make sure you have done everything possible to provide the evidence to support your claim.
+At Direct2Compensation we can help you to understand your rights after an injury at work and how to make sure you have done everything possible to provide the evidence to support your claim.
 If your employer won’t let you see or use the accident book, you can take the following actions to help you claim compensation:

 - Get witnesses: You can ask colleagues and co-workers if they would be willing to act as witnesses.
 Whilst this is obviously a difficult thing for them to do, we’ve found that many people who are sick of the employer neglecting their safety at work are more than willing to help.